Events

 April 30, 2025

-• This briefing will bring voices from across the education landscape into a discussion about the real-world impacts of current threats to K-12 and higher education, and how educators, students, and communities are navigating these challenges and responding with resilience.
+This briefing brings voices from across the education landscape into a discussion about the real-world impacts of current threats to K-12 and higher education, and how educators, students, and communities are navigating these challenges and responding with resilience.

 Firings, Freezes, and Fallout: How the Trump Administration is Harming Local Communities